malthuswaswrong/Wurkset/README.md

 # Wurkset
-A simple, slow, file-based workset library with crude version control.
+A file-based repository that trades speed for size and simplicity.

 A workset is a unit of work.

 Wurkset lets you define a unit of work with a POCO.
 You can easily create and save worksets to a filesystem.
 You can enumerate over the full collection and filter with traditional Linq.
+It also contains a crude version control that lets you access snapshots of your data at a given time.

 # Example Code
 The unit tests are a great way to explore the capabilities of the library, but here are a few common tasks.